Aligning Distributionally Robust Optimization with Practical Deep Learning Needs

 \section{Limitations}

 The main limitation of our approach is the problem we tackle.
-If one has data heterogeneity or needs distributionally robustness, \texttt{ALSO} application is reasonable, otherwise it seems strange to apply any DRO method.
-The method's effectiveness relies on meaningful data grouping; if groups are formed arbitrarily, \texttt{ALSO} is unlikely to provide performance gains.
-Additionally, usage of DRO methods raises such societal risks: Bias and Fairness (reweighting groups or adjusting models distributionally risks inadvertently amplifying biases present in the data), ethical trade-offs (decisions about which groups to prioritize and how to balance their interests involve ethical judgments that must be made transparently and carefully).
+If one has data heterogeneity or needs distributional robustness, \texttt{ALSO} application is reasonable, otherwise it seems redundant to apply any DRO method.
+The method's effectiveness relies on meaningful data grouping; if groups are formed arbitrarily, \texttt{ALSO} is unlikely to provide gains.
+Additionally, usage of DRO methods raises such societal risks as bias and fairness (distribution robustness could inadvertently amplifying biases present in the data), ethical trade-offs (balancing groups' interests involves ethical judgments that must be made transparently).
 While DRO methods in general and \texttt{ALSO} in particular offer significant potential to the DL community, their integration requires careful consideration of these risks.